a12a12a12a12/NutriologyPie/README.md

 ## How to set up vue enviorment && run with localhost:

 Directly **git pull** the repository to your local device.
+> If your device already have npm && vue enviorment then you might start from to **step 5**

 1. install node.js from https://nodejs.org/zh-cn/download/
 2. run "node -v" & "npm -v" to check the version